Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 The same metrics will be generated for the original VCF.
 This script can be submitted at the same time as the previous.

-Edit the 'cohort' and 'round' variables and PBS directives (project, lstorage) in `bsv-R1-S24_unrecalibrated_vcf_metrics.pbs`.

-**Important:** Ensure that the 'vcf' variable points to the correct VCF input file: if you are doing round 1 of bootstraping, this will be the final sorted joint-genotyped VCF output from the Germline-ShortV pipeline.
+**Important:** Ensure that the 'vcf' variable in `bsv-R1-S24_unrecalibrated_vcf_metrics.pbs` points to the correct VCF input file: if you are doing round 1 of bootstraping, this will be the final sorted joint-genotyped VCF output from the Germline-ShortV pipeline.
 If you are doing round 2 or subsequent bootstrapping rounds, this will be the final sorted joint-genotyped VCF output from the previous round, eg `./GenotypeGVCFs/Round${round}/${cohort}.sorted.vcf` (or vcf.gz).

 Then submit: